AukiJuanDiaz/SchiffeVersenken/README.md

 ## Starting the application

-### Easy to use, directly start the .jar

-TODO:
-- GUI
-- Picture of GUI

-- Broker
-- Modelle entpacken
-- Prerequisites: nur java

 ### Build it yourself

-TODO: What things you need to install the software and how to install them
+For building our .java-files, you will need a Java-IDE (e.g. Eclipse).
+Our code is written in Java 1.8.

-Our project depend on the following libraries:
+Our project depend on the following libraries.
+For building the code, you need to include these libraries:

 * [weka](https://www.cs.waikato.ac.nz/ml/weka/) - Machine Learning
 * [org.json](https://mvnrepository.com/artifact/org.json/json) - Communication between GUI and Broker<